CascadingRadium/Air-Traffic-Distribution/README.md

 </p>

 <p align="justify">
-To evaluate the project, one needs to run the shell script “runEvaluator.sh” provided in the root.
-The shell script will generate a flight schedule to be uploaded to the website.
-This schedule is taken from ASDI data for August 16 - 19, 2013.
-The schedule is taken for a particular date in that interval.
-One can follow the on-screen prompts to get numerical values for our solution’s benefit over the existing Air Traffic Management system currently deployed in the USA.
-The relevant charts and heatmaps are also generated in the OutputImages folder.
-We have executed the code with the input flight schedules taken from the tested dates and have presented the output in the Results Folder.
+In order to evaluate the project, the provided shell script "runEvaluator.sh" should be executed from the root directory.
+This script generates a flight schedule that can be uploaded to the project's website.
+The flight schedule is derived from ASDI (Aircraft Situation Display to Industry) data, specifically for the period of August 16-19, 2013.
+The script prompts the user for input and provides numerical values indicating the benefits of the project's solution compared to the existing Air Traffic Management system currently deployed in the USA.
+Additionally, relevant charts and heatmaps are generated and stored in the OutputImages folder.
+The execution of the code has been performed using flight schedules obtained from the tested dates, and the corresponding output can be found in the Results Folder.
 </p>

 ```